mologie/blog/about.md

 # Website

 At this time of writing this <i>About</i> page, the blog was just hours old.
 Things on here may change!
-I aim for this blog to receive new content twice a month or whenever interesting things happen.
 The content is mostly of technical nature.

 The site generator used for this blog is [Jekyll](https://github.com/jekyll/jekyll).
 The Jekyll theme was forked from [Minima](https://github.com/jekyll/minima).